A stochastic analysis of greedy routing in a spatially dependent sensor network: Single hop analysis

 where the routing void (that is, no nodes in the feasible region) probability

 The Kullback-Leibler divergence is non-negative and is zero for identical distributions \cite{KULLBACK:1959}.

 We calculated the integral in equation (\ref{KLInhom}) numerically to observe how the hop distribution is influenced when we set $\gamma_1=\ell$ and vary $\gamma_2=\gamma$.
 The comparison reveals that $D(\ell,\gamma)$ is high near the sink and decreases as $\gamma$ increases (refer to Fig \ref{kullbackInhom}).
 This is the same expected behaviour as observed under the homogeneous model \cite{KEELER1}, however, $D(\ell,\gamma)$ decays relatively slowly under the inhomogeneous model.
+We observe after $D(\ell,\gamma)=0$ at $\gamma=\ell$, it then increases at a rate that depends on the value of $\ell$.
 This contrasts starkly with the homogeneous model where $D(\ell,\gamma)$ is mostly zero away from the sink, and only increases significantly near the sink \cite{KEELER1}.
-Furthermore, $D(\ell,\gamma)$ differs significantly for two different $\ell$; the forwarding node sink distance cannot differ greatly when calculating hop distributions.
-This distribution behaviour eliminates the possibility of using renewal processes to model message advancement over multihop routes \cite{ZORZI1:2003,KEELER1}.
+Furthermore, $D(\ell,\gamma)$ differs significantly for two different $\ell$; that is, the hop distribution varies with respect to the sink distance.
+This behaviour differs from the constant node density case where renewal processes can be used to model and bound message advancement over multihop routes due to the hop distribution varying only slightly \cite{ZORZI1:2003,KEELER1}; hence renewal processes cannot be used here.